-Alfred Yen Professor of Law at Boston College of Law About Alfred Alfred C. Yen is Professor of Law and Dean’s Distinguished Scholar at Boston College Law School.
+Alfred C. Yen Alfred C. Yen is Professor of Law and Dean’s Distinguished Scholar at Boston College Law School.
 He is a nationally known scholar who has published numerous articles about copyright law, the Internet, sports law, Asian-American legal issues, and law teaching.
 He is also the co-author of Copyright: Essential Cases and Materials (West Academic).
 Yen has held many positions of leadership within legal education.
 He has served as the chair of the AALS Professional Development Committee.
 He has also served on the AALS Membership Review Committee, the Board of Editors for the Journal of Legal Education, and the Board of Governors for the Society of American Law Teachers.
 In 2001, the American Law Institute elected him to membership.
 Additionally, Yen has served as Chair of the Association of American Law Schools Section on Art Law, the Section on Minority Groups, and the Section on Sports Law.
 He organized the first, fifth, and tenth Conference of Asian Pacific American Law Faculty, all of which were held at Boston College Law School.
 In 2020, Yen became Editor-in-Chief of the Journal of the Copyright Society, a leading peer reviewed journal in that field.
 He also presently holds appointments as Invited Professor at the Université Paris 1 Pantheon-Sorbonne Law School and Visiting Scholar at the University of Arizona Law School.